iftahro/Neo4NBA/README.md

 NEO4J_IMPORT_DIRECTORY = "import_dir_path"
 SHOULD_COPY_FILES_TO_SERVER = True
 ```
-### apoc.jar plugin
+### APOC library
-The neo4j query language (cypher) supports a user-defined procedures and functions library called 'apoc'.
+The neo4j query language (cypher) supports a user-defined procedures and functions library called 'apoc',
-Some of the graph updaters are using this package, and in order for them to work you will need to copy the apoc.jar file into your local neo4j server 'plugins' folder
+which is used by some of the graph updaters.

+In order for them to work you will need to move the attached 'apoc.jar' file into your local neo4j server 'plugins' folder
 ### Neo4j browser style
+Drag the attached 'style.grass' file to your neo4j browser and release for a more visual and clear graph
 ### DB dump file (optional)
+For those of you that already familiar with neo4j, you can skip the graph update by the overlay method (one by one),
+and load directly the attached 'neo4nba.dump' file into your neo4j server

 Thats it!
 Your'e good to go.

 ## To Be Added